-In addition to these specialists, your school has a staff of experts in various fields, including music, art, physical education and sometimes science.
+In addition to these specialists, your school has a staff of experts in various fields, including music, art and physical education.

 Volunteering at School

 Charlotte-Mecklenburg Schools has a strong commitment to community and family involvement in schools.
 The Office of Strategic Partnerships is responsible for coordinating volunteer programs throughout CMS.
 The CMS volunteer supervisor works with individual schools, principals and school volunteer coordinators to provide support and assistance in managing their volunteer program.